Grand Canyon capped its fourth weekend of play with a 4-0 win over Eastern Illinois on Sunday, giving the Lopes a nation-best record of 22-0.

 Taryn Batterton finished the Panthers off with an inning and a third of work to earn her first save of the season.

-"We wanted to get each girl a couple innings of work and wanted to set up matchups throughout the lineup to really replicate how we may be able to use them later in the year," said head coach
+"We wanted to get each girl a couple innings of work and wanted to set up matchups throughout the lineup to really replicate how we may be able to use them later in the year," Lopes head coach

 Coming into the weekend, the Lopes' pitching staff was ranked third in the nation in ERA, so four shutouts in six games will likely only help the overall staff's stats moving forward.

-Haley Wilkinson and senior
+Haley Wilkinson and senior designated player

 Emily Gonzalez.